PVC V-Groove, Blind Nail - Milled Plank

 PVC V-Groove, Tongue & Groove, Blind Nail / Milled Plank.
 The true size is ½" by 5 ½", and the space between the grooves is 4 11/16".
 The extended lip allows for the blind nail feature where no nails or staples need to be exposed.

-Each eight-foot plank covers 3.1 square feet; the 12-ft. plank covers 4.7 sq. ft.
-For a stronger hold, we recommend mounting with small staples instead of brad nails.
-It is also recommended adding construction adhesive like "No more Nails" or PL Premium for a stronger hold.
+Each eight-foot plank covers 3.2 square feet; the 12-ft. plank covers 4.7 sq. ft., and the 18-foot plank covers 7.1 square feet.
+We recommend mounting with small staples instead of brad nails for a stronger hold.
+Adding construction adhesive like "No more Nails" or PL Premium is also recommended for a stronger hold.

-Made with end-matched ends.
+The 8-foot sections are made with interlocking end-matched ends.
 End-matched planks enhance the beauty of your project and are faster and easier to install.
-The end-matched feature makes installing shorter lengths easier which in turn, saves on shipping costs.
+The end-matched feature makes installing shorter lengths easier, which in turn, saves on shipping costs.

 This profile does not require painting but is paintable if you choose to.
-You may also order soffit board with the matching Groove spacing, contact us for pricing.
+You may also order a soffit board with the matching Groove spacing; contact us for pricing.

 Production TimeThe 12 foot lenghts are quick ship and the other lenghts are made to order, 3-7 days